 Facebook Messaging Window & Facebook Message Tags

 Being able to respond to Facebook users makes conversations with customers a lot easier than email.
 To prevent companies from spamming users after this initial conversation Facebook has implemented a 24-hour Messaging Window.

-After 24 hours, businesses can still respond to those customers, but they will have to their message with a Facebook Message Tag.
-Facebook has enabled four message tags: Confirmed Event Update, Post-Purchase Update, Account Update, and Human-Agent.
+After 24 hours, businesses can still respond to those customers, but they will have to send their message with a Facebook Message Tag.
+Facebook has enabled four message tags: Confirmed Event Update, Post-Purchase Update, Account Update, and Human Agent.